-This post tells you all you need to know about almond milk, including its nutritional value compared to cow’s milk.
-We also give you a few healthy almond milk recipes for toddlers.
+Read this post to explore the nutritional value of almond milk compared to cow’s milk.
+Also included in this post are a few healthy almond milk recipes for toddlers.

 Can Babies And Toddlers Consume Almond Milk?

-Almond milk is not recommended as a replacement for breast milk and dairy milk for children below 24 months of age (2).
-According to the American Academy of Pediatrics, plant-based milk, such as almond milk, may lack essential nutrients, such as vitamin D, protein, and calcium.
-Barring soy milk, the academy does not recommend plant-based milk as a replacement for dairy milk (3).
+Generally, almond milk is not recommended as a replacement for breast milk and dairy milk for children below 24 months of age (3).
+According to the American Academy of Pediatrics (AAP), organic plant-based milk, such as almond milk, may lack essential nutrients, such as vitamin D, protein, and calcium.
+Except for soy milk, the academy does not recommend plant-based milk as a replacement for dairy milk (4).

 Nutritional Value Of Almond Milk vis-a-vis Cow Milk

 Almond milk contains less energy, protein, fat, and vitamin D per 100 grams than cow milk and soy milk (10).
 Even when fortified, almond milk has less protein, fat, and vitamin D than whole cow milk (11).
 Therefore, it is not recommended for children with protein-energy malnutrition, vitamin D deficiency and those at risk.

 Therefore, experts recommend using whole cow milk while weaning a toddler since it can provide an optimum amount of protein and fat.
 However, you may serve almond milk to the toddler as a beverage or as part of food preparations.